cholasimmons/FurrBuddies/README.md

 ### Additionally

-Furr Buddies also offers a marketplace for Vendors to sell any Pet-related products right from the Furr Buddies platform.
+Furr Buddies will also offer a marketplace for Vendors to sell any Pet-related products right from the Furr Buddies platform.
 We call it... `Shop`. 😎

 #
 ## Technologies